Continuous Patrolling and Hiding Games: Patrolling games

 \begin{lemma} Let $\n$ be an Eulerian network, then there exists a parametrization of $\n$. \end{lemma}

+The proof of \cref{lem_tour} is provided in the \hyperlink{app:appendix_patrol}{Appendix of Chapter 4}.
 It is now possible to define the uniform strategy of the patroller.
-The idea behind this strategy is that the patroller uniformly chooses of a starting point in $\n$, and then follows a parametrization as defined in definition \ref{def_param_network} above.
+The idea behind this strategy is that the patroller uniformly chooses a starting point in $\n$, and then follows a parametrization as in \cref{def_param_network} above.

 \begin{definition} Suppose $\n$ is an Eulerian network.
 Let $w$ be a parametrization of $\n$.
 Denote $(w_{t_0})_{t_0\in[0,\lambda(\n)]}$ the family of $\lambda(\n)$-periodic walks such that $w_{t_0}(\cdot) = w(t_0 + \cdot).$ The patroller's uniform strategy is given by the uniform choice of $t_0\in [0,\lambda(\n)]$. \end{definition}